A coordinate-free approach to obtaining exact solutions in general relativity: The Newman-Unti-Tamburino solution revisited: Type VACUUM METRICS

-In \cite{Kinnersley:1969zza}, Kinnersley obtained all Type $D$ vacuum metrics using the Newman-Penrose formalism.
-Several cases yield ten solutions which can coarsely be divided into $\rho \neq 0$ and $\rho=0$ subcases.
-The NUT metric \cite{Newman:1963yy} corresponds to the case $\rho \neq 0, \pi_0=\tau_0=0$.
+In \cite{Kinnersley:1969zza}, Kinnersley obtained the complete class of Type $D$ vacuum metrics using the Newman-Penrose formalism.
+Several cases yield solutions which can coarsely be divided into $\rho=0$, $\rho\neq 0$, but $\rho=\bar\rho$, and $\rho\neq 0$, $\rho\neq \bar\rho$ subcases.
+The NUT metric \cite{Newman:1963yy}, whose local coordinate representation is given in Appendix \ref{appnut}, corresponds to the case $\rho \neq 0$, $\pi_0=\tau_0=0$.

+In this section, we derive the integrability conditions for Petrov Type $D$ vacuum metrics under the assumptions $\rho \neq 0$ and $\rho \neq \bar{\rho}$.
+We then compute the dimension of the corresponding symmetry algebra, which allows us to characterize the NUT solution by means of this dimension.

+Appendix B presents the commutators of directional derivative operators, the exterior derivatives of the basis $1$-forms and the Killing equations for the most general case.
+The NP equations are given for Type $D$ vacuum metrics, i.e, for $ \Phi_{ij}=\Lambda=0$.
+For Petrov Type $D$ metrics, as discussed in Section \ref{sec3}, the null tetrad can be chosen such that only $\Psi_2$ remains non-vanishing, i.e. $\Psi_0 = \Psi_1 = \Psi_3 = \Psi_4 = 0$.
+Under these conditions, the Bianchi identities that involve $\Psi_2$ algebraically reduce to the following set of equations: